 Those dry, dozing seeds have their own type of awareness.
 More important, they, like all of creation, hold the consciousness of the whole.
 The same wildly creative, ardent energy that brought the universe into being flows through every seed, every plant it forms, every creature it nourishes.
 It flows through us as we spend our days sipping and munching them, or planting a flower garden, or sowing corn to be sure we can feed our families.

 As long as we treasure them, does it matter whether we think seeds have any kind of consciousness?
 The trouble is, too few people are treasuring them.
 By not regarding them as the vibrant, sacred trust that millions of years of cosmic evolution have bequeathed us, we’ve lost 90% of their vast diversity in the last hundred years.
 We’re stopping evolution in its tracks.
 That’s not just losing access to nourishment, which is devastating enough.
 It’s losing culture, history, connection, spirit.
 Far from treasuring them, we have given control of seeds to corporations whose only mission is profit at any cost.
 And the cost is unbearable.

 Currently, seeds are treated as a commodity to be bought, traded, used, changed, profited from.
-If instead, more and more of us see ourselves as sharing with them the same co-evolved energy and wisdom that have made us partners for millennia, we will help prevent their destruction.
+That mindset will be explored in the second part of this series.
+If instead, more and more of us see ourselves sharing with seeds the same co-evolved energy and wisdom that have made us partners for millennia, we will help prevent their destruction.
 There are many passionate people on this journey.
-Their hope and work will inspire part two of this essay.
+Their hope and work will inspire part three of this essay.

 I’d love to have you on the journey!
 If you add your email address, I’ll send you notices of new adventures.